Driven Gaussian quantum walks: General model for DGQWs

 \section{General model for DGQWs}

-After studying the impact of a nonlinear coin, we now elaborate on the general theoretical description of DGQWs.
+After studying the impact of one nonlinear coin, we now elaborate on the general theoretical description of DGQWs.
 This includes scenarios in which one can have PDC-type and BS-type coins at the same time, the possibility of nonlinear step operations, embedding single-mode squeezers within the walk, using PDC sources to produce general Gaussian input states, etc. Furthermore, the methodology presented here applies to arbitrarily dimensional position spaces and geometries, as well as coins that can take more than two values.

 For achieving the sought-after broadly applicable model, it is convenient to introduce vectors of annihilation and creation operators, $\vec{\hat a}=[\hat a_i]_i$ and $\vec{\hat a}^\dag=[\hat a_i^\dag]_i$.
-Here, the index $i$ is a pair, $i=(x,c)$, where $x$ encodes the possibly high-dimensional position, e.g., on a complex graph structure, and $c$ assigns one of various coin values.
+(We remark that those tuples of linear matrices can be considered as elements of a module, i.e., loosely speaking, a vector field based on a ring.)
+The index $i$ is a pair, $i=(x,c)$, where $x$ encodes the possibly high-dimensional position, e.g., on a complex graph structure, and $c$ assigns one of various coin values.
 The propagation of the system after $t$ steps shall be described by a matrix $T$, which can combine annihilation and creation operators,

 where $U$ and $V$ are matrices and ``$b$'' denotes bosonic operators of output modes.
-Note that second line of the input-output relation \eqref{eq:FundamentalInOut} is obtained by hermitian conjugation of the first line, $(\hat b_i)^\dag$, and the nonlinear character is encoded via $V\neq0$, mixing annihilation and creation operators.
+Note that second line of the input-output relation \eqref{eq:FundamentalInOut} is obtained by Hermitian conjugation of the first line, $(\hat b_i)^\dag$, and the nonlinear character is encoded via $V\neq0$, mixing annihilation and creation operators.
 Of course, the output shall obey fundamental commutation relations, $[\hat b_{i},\hat b_{i'}]=0$ and $[\hat b_{i},\hat b_{i'}^\dag]=\delta_{i=i'}\hat 1$, where the Kronecker symbol takes the values $\delta_\mathrm{true}=1$ and $\delta_\mathrm{false}=0$.
 This is satisfied if and only if

 are obeyed, where ``$\mathrm{id}$'' denotes the identity matrix, being different from the identity operator $\hat 1$.
-Similarly, for the sake of differentiation, we write ``$\ast\mathrm{T}$'' to indicate the hermitian conjugate of a matrix, rather than using $\dag$ that, throughout this work, is exclusively applied to quantum-physical operators.
+Similarly, for the sake of differentiation, we write ``$\ast\mathrm{T}$'' to indicate the Hermitian conjugate of a matrix, rather than using $\dag$ that, throughout this work, is exclusively applied to quantum-physical operators.
 It is also worth mentioning that the inverse of $T$ is given by

 allowing us to conversely describe input fields through output modes and which follows from Eq. \eqref{eq:UVconditions}.